Skip to main content

 • Raise price when a listing appears meaningfully under market

-• Move stale stock when inventory has not sold recently
+• Move stale inventory when inventory has not sold recently

 • Hold price when a card is selling and inventory is low